 GLP-1 agonists can vary in price range depending on which type you use and what your insurance provider will cover.
 In some cases, these drugs can be as low as $25 per month with good coverage, but if your insurance carrier doesn't cover the cost (or at least a portion), it can get pretty expensive.
 Here is a snapshot of the out-of-pocket costs for some of the most popular GLP-1 Agonists:

 around $900 per month

 Wegovy around $1400 per month

 Do We Recommend GLP-1 Agonists?

-As a whole, we are not huge fans of the GLP-1 agonists like semaglutide being used for weight loss because the long-term safety of these medications is unclear.
+As a whole, we are not huge fans of the GLP-1 agonists like being used for because the long-term safety of these medications is unclear.
 From digging through the research, it is apparent that there is reason to be at least concerned about what additional health complications could come from using GLP-1 agonists, especially if you are already at a higher risk of these complications.

 Additionally, the cost of GLP-1 agonists, as highlighted above, is another reason we don’t recommend these drugs.
 While insurance is starting to cover these treatments, most patients are paying out of pocket.
 We think you could put that money to better use.
 Here is a video we did showing you how much healthy food you could buy instead!